Homepage

 UI and features overview

-The URL of the environment that GraphiQL was connected to when opened is displayed.
-This is to help you avoid running queries on the wrong environment (for example, deleting data from production instead of development).
+The URL of the environment that GraphiQL is connected to is displayed when opened.
+This helps you avoid running queries on the wrong environment (for example, accidentally deleting data from production instead of development).

 Main editor window

-This is the main area where you type queries and mutations to run against the environment.
-It is similar to your code editor in a way.
-It has line numbers, code folding, and even keyboard shortcuts known from other editors.
-Not all of them are listed in the official documentation, but it is a good start.
+The main editor window is where you type queries and mutations to run against the environment.
+It’s similar to a typical code editor, with features like line numbers, code folding, and useful keyboard shortcuts.
+Although not all shortcuts are listed in the official documentation, here are a few useful ones:

-• CTRL+X (CMD+X on Mac) - cut line when nothing is selected
+• CTRL+X (CMD+X on Mac) – Cut the line when nothing is selected

-• CTRL+J (CMD+J on Mac) - join current line with next line (removes line break)
+• CTRL+J (CMD+J on Mac) – Join the current line with the next line (removes line break)

 GraphiQL main editor window

-When you are ready to run your query, you can either press the "Play button" or use the keyboard shortcut CTRL+ENTER (or CMD+ENTER on a Mac).
-Results of a query will be displayed on the right side (greyed out) of the window.
+When you are ready to run a query, you can either press the "Play button" or use the keyboard shortcut CTRL+ENTER (CMD+ENTER on Mac).
+The results will be displayed on the right side of the window (grayed out).

 Multiple queries

-If you wish to not have this step, you can either remove queries you don't need, or comment them out.
-In GraphQL, the # sign in front of a text makes everything after # a comment.
+To avoid selecting queries manually, you can either remove unused queries or comment them out.
+In GraphQL, placing a # at the beginning of a line makes everything after it a comment.

 Comments in GraphQL